ashutoshvct/AWS-IoT-with-Biometric-Fingerprint-Scanner/README.md

 # AWS-IoT-with-Biometric-Fingerprint-Scanner
 Hi,

 I'm developing a connection between eSSL X990 (An attendance and payroll management biometric scanner) and IoT.
-I will use all the resources related to AWS for real time attendance.
+I will use all the resources and services related to AWS for real time attendance.

 Any Contribution is Appriciated.
 Here is the link to the device: http://www.esslsecurity.com/product/x990.

-#Three ways to achieve this :
+#The Three ways to achieve this :
 1) Device -> Specialize Software -(MQTT/WebSocket/HTTP RESTful - Device Shadow)-> IoT.

 2) Device -> Specialize Software -(HTTP RESTful)-> API Gateway -> Lambda funciton (to process data) -> DynamoDB.